Generals Highway: Route description

-The Generals Highway begins as a continuation of SR 198, where the state highway legally ends at the southern boundary of Sequoia National Park.
+The Generals Highway begins as a continuation of SR 198, where the state highway legally ends at the southern boundary of Sequoia National Park, although some commercially produced maps may still show the Generals Highway as part of SR 198.
 The road travels northeast along the middle fork of the Kaweah River and enters Sequoia National Park through the Indian Head Entrance.
 Near the Hospital Rock turnout, the road turns north and goes through several turns before straightening out and continuing northeast, passing near the General Sherman Tree.
 At Lodgepole Bridge, the road turns west before later turning north.
 Generals Highway leaves Sequoia National Park through the North Entrance, entering Sequoia National Forest.
 The road continues northwest through Giant Sequoia National Monument before traveling along the northern border of Kings Canyon National Park, briefly entering it before terminating at SR 180.

 History

 Two of the stone bridges on the highway are listed on the National Register of Historic Places.